HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 The Web Content Manager V2 (WCM REST V2) HCL DX Content Adapter includes all endpoints of the [WCM REST V2 APIs](../../../../manage_content/wcm_development/wcm_rest_v2/index.md).

+Support for this feature is not available in the HCL Support Center.
+For questions and issues, reach out either in the [DXers - The HCL DX User Group](https://ptb.discord.com/channels/787019554173485067/992504153328861184) on Discord, the [HCL DX forum](https://support.hcltechsw.com/community?id=community_forum&sys_id=02c5dcf01b32f70cc1f9759d1e4bcb43) or in the [Volt MX Marketplace Forum](https://support.hcltechsw.com/community?id=community_topic&sys_id=941a3aabdbb43010cc426275ca961923).

 ### Downloading and importing the HCL DX Content Adapter in HCL Volt MX Foundry

 To download and import Custom Data Adapter, there are two options:

-- If you are using the SaaS offer of HCL Volt MX, import the Custom Data Adapter directly from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/) using the Volt MX Foundry user interface.
+- If you are using the SaaS offer of HCL Volt MX, import the HCL DX Content Adapter directly from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/items/hcl-dx-content-adapter) using the Volt MX Foundry user interface.
 For instructions on how to consume a Custom Data Adapter from the Marketplace, see the [HCL Volt MX Foundry documentation](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_tutorials/Content/Module/consuming_data_adapter_from_marketplace.html).

-- For [Helm deployments](../installation/index.md) of HCL Volt MX Foundry, download the the Custom Data Adapter from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/) and import in the HCL Volt MX Foundry console by going to **API Management > Custom Data Adapters > Import**.
+- For [Helm deployments](../installation/index.md) of HCL Volt MX Foundry, download the the HCL DX Content Adapter from the [HCL Volt MX Marketplace](https://marketplace.hclvoltmx.com/items/hcl-dx-content-adapter) and import in the HCL Volt MX Foundry console by going to **API Management > Custom Data Adapters > Import**.

 ![Import the Custom Data Adapter](../../../../images/MXImportAdapter.png)